merwaaan/bevy_spritesheet_animation/README.md

     // Assign the animation to an entity with the SpritesheetAnimation component

-    // ... omitted: load the sprite's texture and create an atlas
+    // ... omitted: load the sprite's image and create an atlas

     commands.spawn((
-        SpriteBundle {
-            texture,
-            ..default()
-        },
-        TextureAtlas {
-            layout,
-            ..default()
-        },
+        Sprite::from_atlas_image(image, atlas),
         SpritesheetAnimation::from_id(animation_id),
     ));
 }